MATPOWER/mp-opt-model/docs/sphinx/source/reference.rst

 Version Information Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use these functions to check the version of the installed |MPOM|, Gurobi, and OSQP.
+Use these functions to check the version of the installed |MPOM|, Gurobi, HiGHS, and OSQP.

 .. toctree::

    functions/gurobiver
+   functions/highsver
    functions/knitrover
    functions/mpomver
    functions/osqpver